muhkuh-sys/org.muhkuh.tools-fdltool/README.md

      aucOEMReservedFields:     [ 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00 ]
 ...
 ```

+### MAC encoding

+Please note that a MAC address in JSON input can be specified in 2 ways.
+This is valid for patch files and complete FDL definitions in JSON.

+The first solution uses a normal string, which is quite quikry.
+It must be 6 characters long and each character defines one byte of the MAC with its ASCII value.
+Example: the string "123456" would translate to the MAC 31:32:33:34:35:36 .
+This solution is only reommended if you have some tool spitting out a JSON with a properly escaped string for the MAC.
+It is definitely not recommended for handcrafted JSONs.

+The second solution is shown in above example.
+It is a human readable MAC in the form ```xx:xx:xx:xx:xx:xx``` .

 ## File type detection